 Running a workload through Hadoop from an external client (an R or Python program, for example, or a BI interface such as Tableau) requires some additional drivers or configuration, in particular for security.
 Security administrators tend to want to minimize these access paths to reduce the cluster’s exposure to attack.
 These protections can add complexity for new use cases, reduce agility in governance, and slower adoption.
 This is where Ranger comes in.

-Ranger provides a comprehensive access control system for several Hadoop components, including HDFS, Hive, and others named below.
+Apache Ranger provides a comprehensive access control system for several Hadoop components, including HDFS, Hive, and others named below.
 Ranger is designed to plug in to the processes of each service it supports.
 Administrators can then apply authorization policies from and bring log and audit information to a central console.

 Ranger is most widely used with HDP and is included in its distribution.
 It is promoted as a complementary service to Apache Atlas (which provide governance and metadata services), Apache Ambari (for UI-driven install and configuration), and Apache Solr (which supports search on Ranger’s audit logs).

 Ranger gives a much-needed supplement to Hadoop’s default, open-arms access, but it also tailors its authorization model to each service’s data model.
 Ranger policies can address HDFS file permissions, Hive tables, HBase column families, and more.
 Each fit is straightforward, but becomes problematic as soon as you ask, is the security uniform across all these services?